Mystery Science Theater 3001

 the console rewiring it, popped up.
 "Gah!
 Where did you come from?!"

 "Originally, the Divine Plane!
-But that's not important right now.
-At the
+But that's not important right

 moment, I was fixing a control panel a certain SOMEONE fixed with duct tape